xakpc/openpost/README.md

 ### The idea behind OpenPost

-Hi, I'm Pavel, the creator and main (well, only so far) user of OpenPost.

 Let's talk about complexity.
 It's everywhere today.
 We're all familiar with the KISS principle, and I believe it **should be applied more often**, especially to the tools we use.

 Many newsletter tools have become slow and clunky, crammed with too many features in a bid to outdo competitors.
 Their primary function—**collecting email lists and sending emails**—gets buried under a heap of unnecessary (at least for me) features.